bchaber/iskra/README.md

 ![](../../blob/master/img/two-stream-rho-evolution.png)

+# announcement
+Currently the code is being rewritten and will be significantly faster.
+The field solvers were moved to a separate repositories (namely: [pole](https://github.com/bchaber/pole) and [fala](https://github.com/bchaber/fala)).
+We plan to put the improved version of the code in Spring 2022.

 # origin
 The code started as a loosely based version of Lubos Brieda's MATLAB code ES-PIC (https://www.particleincell.com/2011/particle-in-cell-example/).
 Right now it supports 1D (X) and 2D (XY) electrostatic simulations of plasma (2D simulations in cylindrical coordinate system will appear soon).
 Another source of inspiration also comes from Lubos Brieda (https://github.com/particleincell/Starfish).
 It helped implement DSMC and MCC in iskra.